$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental

 \section{Comparison to literature}

-Using the linear \TWOMPP\ density and velocity field of~\citetalias{Carrick_2015}, we find that all peculiar velocity samples (\ac{TFR}, \ac{FP}, and \acp{SN}) yield mutually consistent values of $S_8$, in agreement with \textit{Planck}.
-In~\cref{fig:S8_comparison} we quantify this comparison, showing both our inferred values of $S_8$ and some literature measurements.
+Using the linear \TWOMPP\ density and velocity field of~\citetalias{Carrick_2015}, we find that the fiducial combination of \ac{TFR} and \acp{SN} yields $S_8$ in agreement with \textit{Planck}, while the \ac{FP} constraints are only mildly discrepant under the linear-bias model and become unreliable under the quadratic-bias sensitivity test.
+In~\cref{fig:S8_comparison} we quantify this comparison, showing both our inferred values of $S_8$ and literature measurements.
 Given the measurement precision, we cannot distinguish between the \ac{CMB} \textit{Planck} result and weak lensing studies~\citep{Wright_2025,Carlos_2024,DES_KIDS,DES_Y3} in the context of the $S_8$ tension, and correspondingly we find no appreciable discrepancy with either.
-We also find agreement with clustering analyses~\citep{DESI_DR1_fullshape,DESY3_clustering}, whose constraints on $S_8$ are slightly less precise than our joint or \ac{FP}-only measurements.
+We also find agreement with clustering analyses~\citep{DESI_DR1_fullshape,DESY3_clustering}, whose constraints on $S_8$ are less precise than our fiducial joint measurement.